Disclosure policy

 The disclosure policy is reviewed periodically and amended as necessary.
 The CEO is responsible for compliance with and interpretation of the disclosure policy.
 The disclosure policy is approved by Netum Group Plc’s Board of Directors.

-The purpose of Netum’s communications is to support the increase in Netum’s share value by ensuring that all parties operating in the market have at the same time uniform, sufficient and correct information on the factors affecting the value of the company’s financial instruments.
+The objective of Netum’s communications is to support the valuation of Netum’s share by ensuring that all parties operating in the market simultaneously have access to consistent, sufficient and correct information on the factors affecting the value of the company’s financial instruments.

 These goals are pursued by providing truthful, adequate and relevant information about Netum’s business operations, products and services, strategy, goals and financial performance.